platformsh/platformsh-docs/docs/src/get-started/monitor-and-troubleshoot/log.md

 Now you know where to go to get information on your app's performance.
 Activities, logs, and metrics are useful for keeping track of changes and investigating issues.

-But to stay on top of everything, you want to be notified where you are.
+But to stay on top of everything, you want to be notified wherever you are.
 Continue to find out how.

 {{< get-started/next-button next="/get-started/monitor-and-troubleshoot/status.html" nextText="I want status updates" >}}